gaut2112/FastPass-Zero-Queue-Data-Center-Network/README.txt

-Note: In my topology I have defined host to be connected to switch via port 1 and interface is h*-eth1
+Note: In my topology I have defined host to be connected to switch via port 1 and interface is h*-eth1 I have used Strawman approach to assign VLANS